venkatagiri/Proxium/README.md

 1. Download the extension from [here](http://dl.venkatagiri.me/Proxium.crx)
 2. Drag n drop the extension in to Chrome's extension page - [chrome://extensions](chrome://extensions)
 3. To immediately start using it, visit a website and click on the extension's icon
-4. *Grey* icon indicates that the website is not under proxy and *Blue* icon indicates that the website is being displayed under proxy
+4. *Grey* icon indicates that the website is not enabled for proxy and *Blue* icon indicates that the website is being displayed through proxy
 5. By default, this extension comes with a US proxy.
 You can change your default proxy in the Options page

 ###Version

-1.0
+1.1

 ###Known Bugs

 * After clicking the extension's icon, the refresh might get stuck. *Solution: STOP and refresh manually*

-###Roadmap

-* Import/Export settings
-* Export PAC script to work with Firefox/Internet Explorer

 ###Contact